 At CERN, the European Organization for Nuclear Research, physicists and engineers are probing the fundamental structure of the universe.
 Using the world's largest and most complex scientific instruments, they study the basic constituents of matter - fundamental particles that are made to collide together at close to the speed of light.
 The process gives physicists clues about how particles interact, and provides insights into the fundamental laws of nature.
 Find out more on http://home.cern.

-Are you a qualified and proactive Electrical Safety Engineer, willing to become an expert advisor in electrical safety at the heart of one of the world's most complex and exciting scientific experiments?
+Are you a qualified and proactive Electrical Safety Engineer, willing to contribute to a unique work environment at the heart of one of the world's most complex and exciting scientific experiments?
 Then this opportunity is for you.
 Join the largest particle physics research laboratory in the world!
 CERN, take part!

 As an Electrical Safety Engineer, you will join:

-CERN's Occupational Health & Safety and Environmental Protection Unit (HSE), the Organization's centre of competence in matters of safety.
-The Health and Safety Unit supports the Organization in striving to maintain excellence in safety, an indispensable requirement for sustainable research.
+CERN’s Occupational Health & Safety and Environmental Protection Unit (HSE), the Organization's centre of competence in matters of safety.
+The Health and Safety Unit supports the Organization in striving and maintaining excellence in safety, an indispensable requirement for sustainable research.